 I think I am addicted to gambling?
 What help is there?

 There is tons of help out there.
-In this guide, jump to your state and find out what is on offer.
-Details on live or remote counseling, details on self exclusion from gambling sites and establishments, and further resources are all outlined.
+Scroll up or use the links on the left to jump to your state and find out exactly what resources are available to you.
+Details on in-person or remote counseling, details on self-exclusion from gambling sites and establishments, and further resources are all outlined.

-There are phone numbers you can call, live chat you can use, and real people you can speak to, any time of day.
+There are 24/7 fully confidential phone numbers you can call, live chat you can use, texting services, and real people you can speak to, any time of day.
 Help is there for you.

 I am struggling to decide if I have a gambling problem or not, what should I do?